AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 #### It is highly recomended to go through all the example file's inputs and `band_projection_QE.py` for each of them
 #### before running it for your material.

+#### Make Sure, the Pseudopotential you use, has to contain the atomic wavefunctions in proper format.
+The examples have been
+#### run with PAW PBE types without pure Norm-Conserving part.
+The Pure Norm-Conserving Pseudopotential Files creates
+#### problems in the projwfc.x run.
+The Hybrid potentials like PBE, PBEsol, Ultrasoft are good Pseudopotentials for
+#### Projection purposes.

-#### I will try to keep updating the code to synchronize it with new versions of Quantum Espresso.\
+#### I will try to keep updating the code to synchronize it with new versions of Quantum Espresso.
 #### This code is tested in QE version 6.2, 6.4 and 6.5.